UMM-CSci-3601-S18/iteration-4-megabittron/README.md

 ### Creating a goal

 To create a goal, click the aforementioned **New Goal** button.
-When creating a goal, it requres the text of the goal, a category, and a frequency.
+When creating a goal, it requires the text of the goal, a category, and a frequency.
 Optionally, you can also include text describing the purpose of the goal and an end date.

 ### Using your goal